 - Remote Proxy Services are not available with MBG in MiCollab. - Remote Proxy Services are not available with MBG in MiVoice Business Express. - Remote Proxy Services are not available with MBG for the following ICP types: MiVoice Office, silhouette.

 Web Real-Time Communication (WebRTC)

-- Browser-based voice and video calling using Google Chrome, Mozilla Firefox and Opera.
+· Browser-based voice and video calling.